jonwang22/DeployBankAppUsingAWSElasticBeanstalk/README.md

 AWS Elastic Beanstalk is a managed service that reduces our need to handle capacity provisioning, load balancing, scaling, and application health monitoring.
 We can simply just deploy our app and be ready to go for our customers.

+This is also helping us dive into and learn more about CI/CD practices as well as app deployment and management.

 ## Steps Taken to Implement

 1. Cloned repository from another repository so that I can have full control over this repository and the files in it.
 If I need to make any sort of changes then I can.